svalenti52/Praxis/README.md

     Given four points with integral coordinates determine if they form a square.
     The degenerate square that consists of four repetitions of a single point may be considered either square, or not.

+Pandigital Numbers - 30-Oct-2012

+    Two 3-digit numbers are added together to give a 4-digit value (10 digits total for the expression).
+What values are possible using different digits (0 through 9) across the 10 digits of the expression (i.e., each digit appears once, but no more than once)?
+    The leading digit of the 3-digit and 4-digit numbers is assumed not to be zero.